 SoGE welcomes applications from individuals who have genuine reasons to be associated with us for purposes of research, where mutual benefits will accrue from such an association.
 This policy covers formal associations in one of the following categories.

-'Honorary Research Associate': A researcher from another academic institution (usually overseas) or a non-academic institution, for example in government, the NGO sector or business (in the UK or overseas) who contributes to, and collaborates on, specific research activities or projects based in SoGE in ways that would be difficult or impossible to conduct without access to resources in Oxford.
+'Honorary Research Associate': A researcher from a non-UK academic institution or a non-academic institution, for example in government, the NGO sector or business (in the UK or overseas) who contributes to, and collaborates on, specific research activities or projects based in SoGE in ways that would be difficult or impossible to conduct without access to resources in Oxford.
 HRAs often physically spend time at Oxford, for long or short periods of time, but this is not essential for the status to be awarded.
-Members of other UK Universities are not normally considered for an HRA, since research collaboration with such individuals is considered a normal part of the research process.
+Applications from other UK based academic institutions are not eligible, since research collaboration with such individuals is considered a normal part of the research process.
 HRA appointments are for a period of one to two years, and may be renewed for up to a further two years.
 Applications are made on a pro forma and are considered by the Director of Research and Research Committee.
 HRAs may be listed on the School's websites on request.

 Short-term Research Associate: Either, an individual whose research allies with that of a member or a research group in the School and who wishes to spend a short period of time (one year or less), in Oxford (for example on sabbatical or study leave), or a researcher who has been working with a member of staff (for example on a post-doctoral contract) and who needs a short period of time (up to one year) to complete the research they were conducting in conjunction with that staff member.
 This status would not normally be granted if the individual moves to a position at another UK institution.
 Applications are made on a pro forma and are monitored by the Research Committee.
 SRAs are not listed on the School website.